J.P. Morgan Payments

 3) Align while working

 There’s no such thing as overcommunication between treasury and product, as pain points can arise when groups work in silo.
-“Sometimes payments will ask for a technical solution, such as a new payment method, but it is not feasible, or it is not worth the investment because too many other companies do it and it is not a differentiator,” explains Levis.
+“Sometimes payments will ask for a technical solution, such as a new payment method, but it is not feasible, or it is not worth the investment because too many other companies do it and it is not a differentiator,” explains Levi.
 Alternatively, a product architect can create a solution without considering regulatory limitations that results in treasurers being unable to support it and the organization being unable to use it.
 Non-stop communication is therefore key to success, and each team should view part of their job as educating the other.

 Author

-Amit Levis
+Amit Levi

 Senior Product Manager at Papaya Global